jennihultman/MMB-117/QC and trimming.md

  multiqc ./ --interactive
 # deactivate the virtual env
 source deactivate
-# log out from the computing node
-exit
-# and free the resources after the job is done
-exit
 ```

 Copy it to your local machine as earlier and look how well the trimming went.